lawrenceagles/nodejs-in-action/chapter32-coding-with-streams/README.md

 Let's see this with an example:

-Consider that we have to use an API that give us the following API to upload a file to a data storage service, like AWS S3/Azure Blob Storage:
+Consider that we have to use the following API to upload a file to a data storage service, like AWS S3/Azure Blob Storage:

 ```javascript
 function upload(filename, contentStream) { /* ... */ }